Pattoki: Geography

-Pattoki is situated on the N-5 National Highway approximately 73 km away from Lahore, the capital of Punjab Province.
+Pattoki is situated on the N-5 National Highway approximately 73 km away from Lahore, the capital of Punjab Province.The city is located in the historical region known as "Ganji Bar"(A region known for its massive forests before modern irriation system) lying between the River Ravi and Historical River Beas.
 It serves as a significant railway station between the Okara District and Lahore.
 Additionally, Pattoki is home to one of Pakistan's largest universities, the University of Veterinary and Animal Sciences, Ravi Campus.